p-hennel/copilot-study/docs/socket-implementation.md

 - Unit tests for core logic
 - Integration tests for message exchange and database updates
 - Load testing with multiple concurrent connections

+> Explicit test coverage for all protocol handlers and progress aggregation is not yet complete.
+Some areas are covered by integration tests, but additional tests may be needed for full coverage.

 ---